Important information about the MSN & Nurse Practitioner Programs

 DeSales University students must comply with general health and background safety checks that are mandated by the Pennsylvania State Board of Nursing and by individual clinical agencies.
 These requirements may change over time.
 Students are expected to remain in compliance with all of these health and safety requirements or risk being unable to practice clinical and progress in the program.

-Each year nursing students receive a letter from the Graduate Clinical Liaison of the Department of Nursing and Health providing direction for completing health requirements.
+Each year nursing students receive a letter from the Graduate Clinical Liaison of the Division of Nursing providing direction for completing health requirements.
 The financial costs associated with clearances, immunizations, and examinations are the responsibility of the student.

-Student health and clearance records are retained in separate, securely locked files in the Department of Nursing and Health, maintained by the Graduate Clinical Liaison.
+Student health and clearance records are retained in separate, securely locked files in the Division of Nursing, maintained by the Graduate Clinical Liaison.
 These health requirements and clearances include, but are not limited to the following:

 - Physical Examination